Skip to content

 Issue Why it matters What to verify

-Wrong jurisdictional code The retrieved “Colusa zoning” file is the City of Colusa ordinance, not the county’s; it applies only within city limits (§ 1.03, § 1.06) Confirm you are in unincorporated Colusa County and use the county’s code; do not rely on city sections
+Wrong jurisdictional code The reviewed “Colusa zoning” file is the City of Colusa ordinance, not the county’s; it applies only within city limits (§ 1.03, § 1.06) Confirm you are in unincorporated Colusa County and use the county’s code; do not rely on city sections

 Permit types and findings Whether your use is by-right vs. needs a use permit affects time/cost Use county procedures; city Use Permit procedures (Article 33) are not county rules